Weishaupt/azure-automation-ise-addon/README.md

 ### From Source
 To build from source:
 * [Download](https://github.com/azureautomation/azure-automation-ise-addon/archive/master.zip) or clone this repository, and extract from zip if necessary
-* Open AutomationISE/AutomationISE.sln in Visual Studio
+* Open `AutomationISE/AutomationISE.sln` in Visual Studio
 * Build the solution.
 NuGet will pull the required packages.
-* Put the resulting binaries in the AzureAutomationAuthoringToolkit/ISEaddon directory
+* Put the resulting binaries in the existing [`AzureAutomationAuthoringToolkit/ISEaddon`](https://github.com/azureautomation/azure-automation-ise-addon/tree/master/AzureAutomationAuthoringToolkit/ISEaddon) directory
 * Place the AzureAutomationAuthoringToolkit folder somewhere in your PSModulePath, ex: `C:\Users\<USERNAME>\Documents\WindowsPowerShell\Modules`

 If you want the PowerShell ISE to always automatically load the Azure Automation ISE add-on: